scott-griffiths/bitstring/trunk/doc/html/_sources/introduction.txt

  python setup.py install

+You might need to add a 'sudo' to the start of that command, depending on your system.
 This will copy ``bitstring.py`` to your Python installation's ``site-packages`` directory.
 If you prefer you can do this by hand, or just make sure that your Python program can see ``bitstring.py``, for example by putting in the same directory as the program that will use it.

 The module comes with comprehensive unit tests.
 To run them yourself use::